Saving Private Brian: Plot

-A U.S. Army recruitment officer comes to the high school to hold an assembly and entices the students with a glamorized, deceptive video presentation, which impresses every one including Chris.
-Chris returns home and tells the family during dinner that he wants to enlist, but Lois attempts to dissuade him, for the military is not a place for him.
+A U.S. Army recruitment officer comes to the high school to hold an assembly and entices the students with a glamorized, deceptive video presentation, which impresses everyone including Chris.
+Chris returns home and tells the family at dinner that he wants to enlist.
+Lois attempts to dissuade him.
 The next day, while driving Stewie to Gymboree Play & Music for parachute day, Brian decides to take a detour to the recruitment office to scold the recruiting officer for trying to trick Chris through devious means.
 The two arrive at the office but the wait is long; when Brian goes to top-up the parking meter, Stewie walks into the office.
 Stewie ends up enlisting in the Army and signs Brian up as well when told there "is a $100 bonus for signing up a buddy."
 Brian returns and is shocked.
 Brian and Stewie begin basic training, but Brian becomes stressed from the discipline and decides one night to leave.
-Stewie wakes up and finds Brian packing his suitcase, but he manages to talk him out of leaving, insisting that he had never finished anything significant in his life and that the Army will provide him the discipline.
+Stewie wakes up and finds Brian packing his suitcase, but he manages to talk him out of leaving, insisting that he had never finished anything significant in his life and that the Army will provide him the discipline he needs.
 With this, Brian decides to stay.
 After they complete their training, Stewie and Brian are immediately deployed to Iraq.
 The two are patrolling the streets of a village, commenting on the "good situation so far"; however, after the pair get caught up in a terrorist attack, they become dissuaded and decide to find a way to get out of the Army and return home.
 They first attempt to be discharged by pretending to be homosexual (only to discover that one of their superiors is gay).
-As a last resort, they attempt to get "Wounded in Action" by shooting each other in the foot; they do this, only to find out that the Army now takes anyone no matter what, going so far as to allow two corpses to guard the ammunition.
-They are then told that democracy has kicked in and the war is over, thus meaning all the soldiers can return to the United States.
+As a last resort, they attempt to get "Wounded in Action" by shooting each other in the foot; they do this, only to find out from another of their superiors that the Army now takes anyone no matter what, going so far as to allow two corpses to guard the ammunition.
+Suddenly, a soldier arrives with the news that "democracy just kicked in", and the war is over, thus meaning all the soldiers can return to the United States.